 The gang of NY misfits Sun Voyager erupts with heavy, fuzzed out rock ‘n’ roll with no respect for rules.

-Currently on King Pizza Records, the three-piece comprised of long time friends Carlos Francisco (guitar/vocals), Stefan Marsch (bass) and Kyle Beach (drums), recently released their debut LP Seismic Vibes.
+Currently on King Pizza Records, the three-piece comprised of long time friends Mike Hammond (guitar/vocals), Stefan Marsch (bass) and Kyle Beach (drums), recently released their debut LP Seismic Vibes.
 It spews dark melodies alongside heavy metal riffs that’ll rock out your inner monster.

 Tracks like “Too Much” and “God Is Dead” sound like the perfect soundtrack for the classic silent vampire film Nosferatu.
 With their eerie melodies accompanied by deafening shredding, these tunes provide chills and thrills as well as bone grinding metal.